 Our Work in Story CountY

-Trails One of our current on-going projects is raising funds for one of the newest trail in Story County: The Tedesco Environmental Learning Corridor Trail on the south side of Ames.
+Trails A current on-going project is raising funds for one of the newest trail in Story County: The Tedesco Environmental Learning Corridor Trail on the south side of Ames.
 Contributions can be made at Tedesco Corridor Trail.

 Public Lands We also continue to raise funds to assist Story County Conservation acquisitions of more public land as the county's population grows and the demand for outdoor recreation grows even faster.